 Please note that any courses offered by ADFA in Canberra (Zxxx courses) are not open to exchange students.
 You should instead select courses from the Kensington campus.

 Academic load at UNSW is based on Units of credit (UoC).
 To be considered as full-time, students must enrol in 24 UoC per semester or 48 units of credit per academic year.
 This is the maximum number of units of credit exchange students can take.
 Most courses at UNSW are worth 6 units of credit each.

 At the end of your exchange we will send 3 copies of your academic transcript to the office at your university responsible for your exchange program.
 Please note we are unable to release your transcript if you have any outstanding fines (eg library fines) and it is advisable that you to pay any fines prior to departure to avoid delays in receiving your transcript.

 UNSW Residential Communities

 Many exchange students prefer to find share housing close to campus in the beachside suburbs of Coogee, Randwick, Kensington, and Bondi.
 Housing close to UNSW can take a few days to arrange, particularly in January and February.
-It is best to arrive 1-2 weeks before classes start to allow time to look for suitable accommodation.
+It is best to arrive at least 2 weeks before classes start to allow time to look for suitable accommodation.